The Office of Early Childhood’s Core Knowledge and Competencies (CKCs) are expectations for Connecticut’s child care workforce. They focus on:

-- Core Knowledge and Competency Framework (CKCs) for Professionals Working with Young Children and Their Families
+Core Knowledge and Competency (CKCs) Framework for Professionals Working with Young Children and Their Families

-- Core Knowledge and Competency Framework for Technical Assistance Providers that Support Adults Who Work with Young Children and Families
+Core Knowledge and Competency Framework for Technical Assistance Providers that Support Adults Who Work with Young Children and Families

 - Inform practice

-- Inform policy regarding workforce development
+- Inform policy about workforce development

-- Provide OEC and other agencies with language to collaborate with higher education institutions and professional development designers Help to organize data and records on training in the OEC Early Childhood Professional Registry
+- Provide OEC and other agencies with language about shared workforce goals to collaborate with higher education institutions and professional development designers Help to organize data and records on training in the OEC Early Childhood Professional Registry

 - Build upon evidence-based models